Key Highlights

 -

-The latest updates focus on the necessity of using idioms that you can pronounce clearly and explain confidently.
+The latest updates focus on the need to use idioms you can pronounce clearly and explain confidently.

 -